Fast rotation of nuclei with extreme isospin in the vicinity of neutron and proton drip lines: Conclusions

 \section{Conclusions}

-The detailed investigation of the high-spin properties of proton rich rotating nuclei located at and beyond proton drip line are carried out within the cranked relativistic mean field approach.
-The main results can be summarized as follows.
+The detailed investigation of fast rotation in the nuclei located in the vicinity of the drip lines defined at no rotation and beyond has been carried out in the cranked relativistic mean field approach.
+The primary attention has been paid to very proton rich rotating nuclei.
+The main results of this study can be summarized as follows.

 \begin{itemize}